BY: T. Franklin Murphy | January 2016 (edited 9-24-2021)

 In relationships, we can experience our emotions.
 Emotions are very personal.
 Yet, expressing them with appropriateness is a skill.
 The underlying goal is not to express our emotions but to achieve intimate closeness and acceptance.
 This requires sharing our personal experience within the parameters that a loving partner can process.

 "High-value relationships must be tenderly approached; careless expressions sometimes convey sharp messages that divide rather than connect."

 Expressions made with care and mediated with personal responsibility create closeness.
 When expressed in harshness, laced with accusations and blame, our rudeness strangles communication, coaxing an immature defensive protection.

 Emotional expressions are the precious moments that build or destroy security.

-When our emotions are aroused, no matter how serious the triggering behavior, going straight for the jugular with a violent retaliatory attack, doesn’t resolve the issue.
-We simply drive a deeper wedge into the relationship.
-Our attack may produce plenty of emotional blood but never open the partner’s heart.
+When we are aroused, no matter how serious the triggering behavior, going straight for the jugular with a violent attack, doesn’t resolve the issue.
+Our swings drive a separating wedge deep into the relationship.
+Our attack may produce blood but never open the partner’s heart.

 A venomous attack divides partners, inviting further defensiveness, closing the ears we wish would hear our cries.
 Even when we seemingly "win," the victory is a fantasy, increasing tension, and building resentments.

 Slow down!
 Recognize the bubbling emotions; evaluate the value of the impulsive reaction; we must break this destructive chain.
 Breathe.
 Calm the emotional flooding first, reestablishing safety.
 After you have soothed the primitive aliveness of the emotional brain, remind yourself of the long-term goals, and only then appropriately share feelings in a kind, non-accusing and compassionate way.